-Shared decision making involves the integration of a patient’s values, goals and concerns with the best available evidence about benefits, risks and uncertainties of treatment, in order to achieve appropriate health care decisions.
+Shared decision making involves discussion and collaboration between a consumer and their healthcare provider.
+It is about bringing together the consumer's values, goals and preferences with the best available evidence about benefits, risks and uncertainties of treatment, in order to reach the most appropriate healthcare decisions for that person.

 Shared decision making is of increasing interest to policy makers and international researchers.
 Current research indicates that:

 - Consumers are less informed and involved in making decisions about their health care than they would like to be

 - Shared decision making can improve satisfaction with care and leads to better quality decisions